bhanikki28/IGD/ReactJSDemo/react-hooks-demo/README.md

     useReducer Hook is helpful if we need to update more than one state based on a actionType It has dispatcher and reduce function to modify the state based on the actionType been passed to the function

+    Declaration:
+            Import Reducer hook, and declare state(s) with dispatch and reducer function to handle multiple States as below const [state,dispatch] = useReducer(reducer, {count: 0,showCounter:true})

+            reducer function will take state and action as parameter const reducer = (state,action) => {
+            It will set the state based on the action.type been passed

 ##  useEffect